cmageanu/abnb_boston/README.md

 A correlation matrix for the numeric features is produced.

 Finally, 3 sets of predicting algorithms are tried.
 Feature importance is presented.

+## Summary of the analysis

+1. We find clusters of correlated features and attempt to explain why the correlations occur.
+2. We run 3 predictive algorithms and find improvements on the coarse price estimation made by averaging the price of all listings.
+3. We extract the top features ranked by their importance in two of our models and comment on the significance of the findings.